 We often get asked to explain the difference between a graduand and a graduate.
 At the beginning of the graduation ceremony, you will be a graduand which means that you have passed all the examinations required for a particular award and therefore will be eligible to graduate.
-By the end of the ceremony you will have become a graduate of the University as the Chancellor will have conferred your award and your degree certificate will be given to you.
-It is not until the Chancellor admits you into the University Convocation that you are an official graduate of Aston University.
+By the end of the ceremony you will have become a graduate of the university as your award will have been conferred and your degree certificate will be given to you.
+It is not until the Chancellor or their designated representative admit you into the University Convocation that you are an official graduate of Aston University.

 The ceremony begins with the entry of the procession.
-You should stand as the procession music begins and remain standing until the Chancellor declares the congregation ‘open’.
+You should stand as the procession music begins and remain standing until the Chancellor or their designated representative declares the congregation ‘open’.

 Your guests may take photographs or film during the ceremony, but only from their seats.
-All aisles and gangways to be kept clear at all times due to Health and Safety regulations.
+Due to Health and Safety regulations, all aisles and gangways are to be kept clear at all times.

 When the presentation of awards begins, the Marshals will signal to one row at a time to file out from their seats.
 It is important that you remain in the correct order.

-When your name is called, walk across the stage and shake hands with the Chancellor who will say ‘I admit you’.
-Some people may choose not to shake hands for religious reasons, and this will have been noted if this applies to you, then you should keep your hands behind your back when approaching the Chancellor.
+When your name is called, walk across the stage and shake hands with the Chancellor or designated representative who will say ‘I admit you’.
+Some people may choose not to shake hands for religious reasons then you should keep your hands behind your back when approaching the Chancellor or their designated representative.
 Men should bow or nod and women bow, nod or curtsy.
 Leave the stage, collect your degree certificate and return to your seat.

-Female graduands wear caps all the time.
-PhD and DSc graduands doff their caps when approaching the Chancellor.
-Other male graduands wear caps only when in procession (please leave your cap on your seat when you go up to the stage).
+Female graduands wear caps throughout the ceremony, PhD and DSc graduands doff their caps when approaching the Chancellor or their designated representative.
+All male graduands wear caps only when in the procession (please leave your cap on your seat when you go up to the stage).